 Blood oranges have a deep-red fruit flesh.
-You’ll taste sweet notes of floral and berry.
+You’ll taste sweet notes of floral and a hint of raspberries.
+They can elevate both sweet and savory dishes.
 Try them in a roasted beet, fennel and citrus salad.
-The bright flavors of the crimson-colored oranges pair perfectly with the sweet, earthiness of the beets and crunch from the fennel.

 Pink Variegated Lemons

-Pink variegated lemons have a unique yellow-and-green-striped rind with pink fruit flesh.
-They’re less tart than regular lemons and their blush-pink flesh adds a fruity and floral note.
-Thinly slice as a garnish for desserts or muddle with mint and add to your water.
+These lemons have a unique yellow-and-green-striped rind with a pink fruit flesh.
+They’re less tart than yellow lemons and their blush-pink flesh adds a fruity and floral note.
+Thinly slice as a garnish for desserts or muddle with mint to flavored water.

 Satsumas are a perfect snack for kids (or anyone, really) because they’re small, juicy, insanely sweet and easy to peel.
-They’re great for fruit salads, since they add juicy pops of sweetness.
+They add a pleasant pop of sweetness to fruit salads.

 Clementines have a great balance of acid that favors sweetness with lots of honey flavor.
 Seedless and bite-sized, they’re perfect for dipping in chocolate fondue.
-Or soak peeled and thinly sliced clementines with a warm cinnamon stick–infused simple syrup and serve as a simple dessert.
-You can also blend the juice and zest for a tangy vinaigrette.
+Or thinly slice and serve with a warm cinnamon stick as a simple dessert.

 Navel oranges have a bright flavor with a touch of acidity.
-These seedless fruits are perfect for making marmalade because of their unreal sweetness and flavor, especially when warm spices like cardamom and ginger are added to your recipe.
+These seedless fruits are perfect for making marmalade because of their intense sweetness and flavor, especially when warm spices like cardamom and ginger are added to the recipe.